cgreene/deep-review/sections/03_categorize.md

 short, a field that honors only discoveries and not the hard work of generating useful data will have difficulty encouraging scientists to share their hard-won data.
 Unfortunately, it's precisely those data that would help to power deep learning in the domain.
-Though not a methodological consideration, are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@doi:10.1038/ng.3830].
+Though not a methodological consideration, efforts are underway to recognize those who promote an ecosystem of rigorous sharing and analysis [@doi:10.1038/ng.3830].

 We expect both improved methods and an improved culture of sharing to play an important role if deep learning is going to transform how we analyze